mariadanieldeepak/list-post-contributors/README.md

 List Post Contributors is _my first WordPress plugin_ that I ever built.

-This plugin was built as an assignment.
+This plugin was built as an assignment, over a weekend.
 The completion of this plugin marks the first milestone in my WordPress learning journey.

 This plugin _provides the option to choose and list the contributors of a post_.